YounSooKimTech/Joy_Criminology/README.md

 <br>

-This is a quotation from Albert Camus' "The Stranger".
+This is a quotation from *Albert Camus' "The Stranger"*.
 Meursault killed the Arab due to the sun in his eyes.
 Building upon previous research indicating a positive relationship between air pollution and general crime occurrence, our inquiry extends to the realm of hate crimes.
 Will air pollution exhibit a similar impact on hate crimes?
 Additionally, echoing Meursault's sentiments, could the magnitude of sunlight influence both general and hate crime rates?